 These forward-looking statements reflect our intentions, plans, expectations, assumptions and beliefs about future events and are subject to risks, uncertainties and other factors, many of which are outside our control.
 Important factors that could cause actual results to differ materially from the expectations expressed or implied in the forward-looking statements include known and unknown risks.
-Known risks and uncertainties include, but are not limited to, (i) the risks described in DCP's Annual Report on Form 10-K for the year ended December 31, 2018 (the "2018 10-K"), (ii) the risks described in DCP's Quarterly Report on Form 10-Q for the quarter ended March 31, 2019, and (iii) the risks described in this prospectus supplement and the accompanying base prospectus.
+Known risks and uncertainties include, but are not limited to, (i) the risks described in DCP's Annual Report on Form 10-K for the year ended December 31, 2017 (the "2017 10-K"), (ii) the risks described in DCP's Quarterly Reports on Form 10-Q for the quarters ended March 31, 2018, June 30, 2018 and September 30, 2018, and (iii) the risks described in this prospectus supplement and the accompanying base prospectus.
 Some of these risks are summarized below: